hashicorp/design-system/website/docs/components/form/textarea/partials/code/how-to-use.md

 ### Form::Textarea::Base

 The "base" element is intended **only** for those rare cases where the "field" variant can’t be used, and a custom implementation needs to be done.
-For this reason we will not go too much in detail on how to use it: most of the explanations for "field" variat apply also to the "base" variant of the component, and for further details refer to the [Component API](#component-api) section on this page, or speak with a member of the Design Systems Team.
+For this reason we will not go too much in detail on how to use it: most of the explanations for "field" variant apply also to the "base" variant of the component, and for further details refer to the [Component API](#component-api) section on this page, or speak with a member of the Design Systems Team.

 Note: when the "base" textarea is used, the developer is completely responsible for the correct implementation of the form control, including its accessibility conformance.